-1. Municipal Pension Plans and Social Security
+- 1. Municipal Pension Plans and Social Security - a.

-a.
 Municipal Pension Plans: The primary responsibility for regulating municipal pension plans rests with either state or local government.
 The federal government should not attempt to regulate such plans, either by legislation or by regulation.
-NLC opposes taxation of municipal pension plans and other employee benefit programs.
+NLC opposes taxation of municipal pension plans and other employee benefit programs. - b.

-b.
 Social Security System: The Federal Government should not expand mandatory Social Security requirements for state and local governments and their employees.
-Imposition of expanded requirements would create large costs for municipal taxpayers, threaten the solvency of state and local retirement systems and create irreconcilable conflicts among labor agreements, pension plans, contracts, state laws and constitutions.

-2. Employee-Employer Relations
+Imposition of expanded requirements would create large costs for municipal taxpayers, threaten the solvency of state and local retirement systems and create irreconcilable conflicts among labor agreements, pension plans, contracts, state laws and constitutions. - 2.
+Employee-Employer Relations

-government federal The should not undermine municipal autonomy with respect fundamental making employment to decisions by mandating specific working conditions, mandating collective bargaining rights, legalizing strikes, or requiring compulsory binding arbitration.
-NLC opposes federal legislation which singles out a class of municipal employees to be provided special investigative and disciplinary procedures.
+The federal government should undermine municipal autonomy with respect fundamental employment making decisions by mandating specific working conditions, mandating collective bargaining rights, legalizing strikes, or requiring compulsory binding arbitration. opposes federal legislation which singles out a class of municipal employees to be provided special investigative and disciplinary procedures.